 In December 2005, VistaPrint North American Services Corp. amended its existing credit agreement with Comerica Bank to include an additional \$10.0 million equipment term loan.
 The borrowings have been and will be used to finance new printing equipment purchases for the Windsor printing facility.
-The loan is secured by guarantees from VistaPrint Limited and two of its subsidiaries and is payable in monthly installments beginning December 1, 2006 and continuing through 2010, plus interest.
-Interest on the loan is based, at our election at the beginning of the applicable period, on a LIBOR rate plus 3.00% or Comerica's prime rate plus 0.5%.
-As of December 31, 2005, the interest rate on this loan was 7.75%.
+The loan is secured by guarantees from VistaPrint Limited and two of our subsidiaries and is payable in monthly installments beginning on December 1, 2006 and continuing through 2010, plus interest.
+Interest on the loan is based, at our election at the beginning of the applicable period, on a LIBOR rate plus 3.00%, or Comerica's prime rate plus 0.5%, or a fixed rate option.
+As of March 31, 2006, the interest rates on the various borrowings to date under this term loan had been fixed over the remaining term of the loan at rates ranging from 7.82% to 8.29%.
+At March 31, 2006, the Company had \$7,984 outstanding under this term loan.

 Operating Leases.
-We rent office space under operating leases expiring on April 30, 2009 and April 30, 2007.
+We rent office space under operating leases expiring on April 30, 2007 and April 30, 2009.
 We recognize rent expense on our operating leases that include free rent periods and scheduled rent payments on a straight-line basis from the commencement of the lease.

 Purchase Commitments.
-At December 31, 2005, we have unrecorded commitments under contracts to purchase print production equipment of approximately \$3.7 million compared to approximately \$4.7 million at June 30, 2005.
+At March 31, 2006, we had unrecorded commitments under contracts to purchase print production equipment of approximately \$11.7 million compared to approximately \$4.7 million at June 30, 2005.